 The search and find feature is an essential feature that probably all browsers have, including the Brave browser.
 You can quickly locate whatever you are looking for on a webpage.

-Here are the steps to use Find on Page:
+Here are the steps to use find on the page:

 Navigate through all the search results by clicking the up and down arrow buttons.
 The Brave browser will display the number of search results beside the arrow buttons.
 For example, if there are seven matches, the number 7 will be displayed.

-Sometimes looking for a specific word/thing can take up much time.
-And the effort it takes is tiresome.
+Sometimes, looking for a specific word/thing can take much time.
 But searching for it through the search and find function simplifies it immensely.
 Hence, the search and find feature helps users save time and effort.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.